4 Girls 4 Harps: Radio

-The group's music has been broadcast internationally on ABC Classic FM and in the UK on Classic FM, where their recording was David Mellor's Recommended CD of the week in June 2009, on Rob Cowan's Breakfast Show on BBC Radio 3 in September 2009, and on BBC Radio 2's Melodies for You programme with Alan Titchmarsh in March 2010.
+The group's music has been broadcast internationally on ABC Classic and in the UK on Classic FM, where their recording was David Mellor's Recommended CD of the week in June 2009, on Rob Cowan's Breakfast Show on BBC Radio 3 in September 2009, and on BBC Radio 2's Melodies for You programme with Alan Titchmarsh in March 2010.

 In December 2013, 4 Girls 4 Harps performed live on BBC Radio 3.

 In May 2015, the 15th anniversary of its formation, the group again performed live on BBC Radio 3 with the BBC noting, "Their upcoming concert at Temple Church in London features the world premiere of 'Tetra' -a four movement work based on the lives of four influential woman and composed by four female composers, commissioned by the quartet to mark the anniversary".
 In the same month, they also performed live on BBC Radio Four's Woman's Hour.

 In May 2017, Classic FM's Lizzie Davis noted, "4 Girls 4 Harps [have] made a name for themselves with innovative arrangements of well-known works – from Piazzolla to Borodin.
 Harps don't often get the chance to be centre-stage, but 4 Girls 4 Harps are changing that, with their creative and virtuosic arrangements of well-known works for harp quartet".